appium/appium/docs/en/writing-running-appium/other/appium-bindings.md

 ### Launch

 Launch the session for the desired capabilities.
-Note that this is the companion to the autoLaunch=false capability.
 This is not for launching arbitrary apps/activities---for that use `start_activity`.
-This is for continuing the initialization ("launch") process if you have used autoLaunch=false.

 ```ruby
 # ruby